daniel-comas/Hero-Battle-Arena/README.md

 | Troll | 115–130 | 13–16 | 10–13 | 40 | 8–10 |
 | Dark Sorcerer | 80–90 | 9–11 | 28–32 | 120 | 4–6 |

 The enemy is picked at random each solo run.
-On its turn it uses its special attack roughly 50% of the time when it has the mana, otherwise it attacks normally.
+On its turn, it uses its special attack roughly 50% of the time when it has mana; otherwise, it attacks normally.

 ## Turn Options

-On your turn you can:
+On your turn, you can:

 1. **Attack** — basic hit, gated by your ATK Luck roll.
 2. **Special Attack** — costs mana, deals more damage, gated by SPATK Luck.